Skyscanner/pyfailsafe/README.md

 # my_async_function was called 4 times (1 regular call + 3 retries)
 ```

-It is possible to specify which exceptions should cause a retry and which should cause immediate failure:
+It is possible to specify a particular set of exceptions that should cause a retry - any exception not contained in that set will cause immediate failure instead.

 ```python
 from failsafe import Failsafe, RetryPolicy